 Driving customer loyalty is essential for growth and stability in ecommerce.
-According to the National Retail Federation, holiday sales for 2022 are expected to increase between 6% and 8% compared to 2021.
-Small businesses should take advantage of Small Business Saturday to build upon loyalty and get customers to come back again and again, even after the holiday season.
+According to Retail Dive, holiday sales for 2023 are expected to increase between 3.5% and 4.6% this year compared to last year’s holiday season.
+Small businesses should take advantage of Small Business Saturday to build upon loyalty and get customers to come back for a repeat purchase, even after the holiday season.

 What is Small Business Saturday

-Small Business Saturday was started in 2010 by American Express to encourage shoppers to shop at small businesses.
-Always following the Saturday after Black Friday, the goal is to bring holiday shopping to small businesses.
-In the U.S alone, shoppers spent over $20 billion on Small Business Saturday in 2021.
+Small Business Saturday was founded in 2010 by American Express to encourage shoppers to shop small.
+Always following the Saturday after Black Friday, Small Business Saturday’s goal is to bring holiday shopping to small businesses, and has since grown to become a major retail event.
+In the U.S. alone, shoppers spent an estimated over $17.9 billion on Small Business Saturday in 2022.

-How to build loyalty on Small Business Saturday
+How to attract loyal customers on Small Business Saturday

 - Implement a loyalty program.